ironmeld/builder-hex0/README.md

 * src: create source file from stdin.
 * hex0: compile hex0 file to binary file.

+The internal shell will also execute any file that has previously been written (by hex0).

 ### The src command

 ```